-(PTG.2.3) The online test shall detect non-tolerable statistical defects of the raw random number numbers soon.
+(PTG.2.3) The online test shall detect non-tolerable statistical defects of the raw random number random numbers soon.

-(PTG.2.4) The online test procedure shall be effective to detect non-tolerable weaknesses of the random triggered, externally applied upon specified internal events (i.e., crypto key generation).
+(PTG.2.4) The online test procedure shall be effective to detect non-tolerable weaknesses of the triggered at regular intervals or continuously.
 The online test is suitable for detecting non-tolerable statistical defects of the statistical properties of the raw random numbers within an acceptable period of time

 (PTG.2.5) The online test procedure checks the quality of the raw random number sequence.
-It is output sequences of an ideal RNG.
+It is sequences of an ideal RNG.

-FCS_RNG.1.2/PTG.2 The TSF shall provide numbers, 16-bit per number that meet:
+FCS RNG.1.2/PTG.2 The TSF shall provide numbers, 16-bit per number that meet:

-(PTG.2.6) Test procedure A does not distinguish the internal random numbers from tests on the DTRNG FRO M output.
+(PTG.2.6) Test procedure A does not distinguish the internal random numbers from output tests on the DTRNG FRO M output in order to execute so-called total-failure test and online test.
+The online test function triggers a set of statistical tests embedded in a logic block connecting to DTRNG FRO M hardware directly, Upon completing the statistical tests, the logic block shall notify embedded software of the test result.
+The total-failure test is implemented in pure software.
 If either test fails, the function returns an error value and the DTRNG FRO M is shut down.
 Those functions are described in DTRNG FRO M Application note in detail and are available to embedded software.

-(PTG.2.7) The average Shannon entropy per internal random bit exceeds 0.997.
+(PTG.2.7) The average Shannon entropy per internal random bit exceeds 0.997